Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 More Durable – The best carbon rim brake wheels use resins with high melting points to make it much harder for riders to warp them when they apply or drag the brakes.
 The trade-off is that these resins can make the wheels a bit brittle.
 While I can’t quantify the difference, dedicated disc brake wheels use lower melting temperature resins that are less brittle.

-More Versatile – Because the latest generations of all-around, carbon disc wheels have gotten wider, more tubeless friendly, and more durable, you can comfortably ride them on gravel and cyclocross tracks with the appropriate tires.
+More Versatile – Because the latest generations of all-around carbon disc wheels have gotten wider, more tubeless friendly, and more durable, you can comfortably ride them on gravel and cyclocross tracks with the appropriate tires.
 Those with 23mm or 25mm inside rim widths are as wide as dedicated gravel wheels.
 Doing this can save you from having to buy another set of wheels to excel on dirt, grass, and gravel roads and trails.

-Removable valve cores, easier-to-mount rims, and a whole lot more experience with tubeless tires while testing all these carbon disc wheelsets have made installing them easier and cleaner, and mellowed me somewhat to the minimally more added work they bring over standard clincher tires.
+Removable valve cores, easier-to-mount rims, and a whole lot more experience with tubeless tires while testing all these carbon disc wheelsets have made installing them easier and cleaner and mellowed me somewhat to the minimally more added work they bring over standard clincher tires.

 Lower prices, lower rolling resistance (lower than tubular or clincher tires), the ability to run lower pressures, more comfort, and having nearly every puncture seal so far have made me look past many of my previous objections to tubeless.